geometrical border

 I would highly recommend this firm to anyone!
 I am so glad David and co were recommended to me.
 I never once had to worry that I wasn’t in good hands!
 You can really trust them to do the best for you.

 Following these hours of service should have a positive effect on the number of truck-and-car accidents caused by fatigued or distracted drivers.
-If your attorney can demonstrate that a truck driver did not follow these specific hours of service, you may be able to use that information to bolster your case.
+If your truck accident lawyer can demonstrate that a truck driver did not follow these specific hours of service, you may be able to use that information to bolster your case.

 Drivers of passenger-carrying vehicles have even stricter restrictions, including a maximum of 10 hours of driving after 8 consecutive hours off duty.